syrull/simple-fishing-bot/README.md

 ![Bait Example](./assets/bait_example.png)

-Save the image and place it at the root of the script as `bait.png`, additionaly you can adjust the variable `BAIT_IMAGE` in the [fishingbot](./fishingbot.py).
+Save the image and place it at the root of the script as `bait.png`, additionally you can adjust the variable `BAIT_IMAGE` in the [fishingbot](./fishingbot.py).

 > ⚠️ It is important for you to take the photo because of the graphical/display settings which can be different for each computer.